On the representation of stack operators by mathematical morphology: Introduction

-In Section \ref{Sec2}, we define the concepts necessary to introduce the stack operators in Section \ref{Sec3}, where we show that the space of stack operators is isomorphic to the space of set operators, and that stack operators are 1-Lipschitz extensions of set operators.
-In Section \ref{Sec4}, we show that the stack filters are the increasing stack operators.
-In Section \ref{Sec6}, we establish the characteristic function, kernel and basis representation of stack W-operators.
-In Section \ref{Sec7}, we state and prove the main result of this paper establishing that stack W-operators inherit lattice properties of the associated set operator, and we discuss the implications of our results to the design of image operators.
-In Section \ref{Sec9}, we give our final remarks.
+In Section \ref{Sec2}, we define the concepts necessary to introduce the stack operators in Section \ref{Sec3}.
+In Section \ref{Sec6}, we establish the characteristic function, kernel, and basis representation of stack W-operators.
+In Section \ref{Sec7}, we state and prove the main result of this paper, and we discuss the implications of our results to the design of image operators.
+In Section \ref{Sec9}, we give directions for future research.
 Proofs for the main results are presented in the Appendix \ref{SecProofs}.